Opinion polling for the 2026 Slovenian parliamentary election: Graphical summary

-The following graph depicts the evolution of standings of the two main political parties and other parties in the poll average since last parliamentary elections.
+The following graph depicts the evolution of standings of the main political parties in the polling average since last parliamentary election.
+The graph shows the average vote share of each party, excluding undecided voters.

 Poll results

 Poll results are listed in the table in reverse chronological order, showing the most recent first.
 The highest figure in each survey is displayed in bold, and the background shaded in the leading party's colour.
 In the case of a tie, no figure is shaded.
 When available, seat projections for 88 out of 90 seats (without seats reserved for minorities) are displayed below the percentages in a smaller font.
 46 seats are required for an absolute majority in the National Assembly.
 The dates of when the poll was conducted are given when available, otherwise, the date of publication is listed.